heka-ai/sia-benchmark/README.md

 bench validate --config <path_to_config_file>
 ```

 Add `--vllm-command` to display vllm command and `--benchmark-command` to display benchmark command.
-Empty strings in the command will be treated as unset.
+These flags only print the computed commands; configuration values (model, ports, result filename, etc.) must be defined in `bench.toml` rather than overridden via CLI.

 ### Creds